wazeerc/nao.ai/README.md

 - 📑 **RAG Document Support**: Securely upload and chat with your documents (.pdf & .txt) using Retrieval-Augmented Generation.
 - 🔒 **Privacy-Focused**: All processing is done locally.
 Your data never leaves your machine.
 - 🪄 **Easy Docker Setup**: Get up and running with a single command using Docker Compose.
+### 🆕 RAG Support

+nao.ai now supports Retrieval-Augmented Generation (RAG) to chat with your documents:

+- **Supported formats**: PDF and TXT files (up to 15MB)
+- **Upload documents**: Click the 📎 attachment icon in the chat input
+- **Contextual responses**: Get answers based on your uploaded documents, solving the problem of "hallucination" in AI responses.

 ## 🚀 Getting Started with Docker